 Lundbeck is committed to responsible sharing of clinical trial data in a manner that is consistent with: safeguarding the privacy of patients, respecting the integrity of national regulatory systems and protecting the intellectual property of the sponsor.

 As a pharmaceutical company, Lundbeck considers the sharing of information from company-sponsored clinical trials to be an important aspect of advancing research and thereby supporting our purpose of restoring brain health for the future benefit of patients.
-Lundbeck is committed to sharing clinical trial data from products approved in Europe and/or the United States after 1 January 2014.
+Lundbeck is committed to sharing clinical trial data from products and indications approved in Europe and/or the United States after 1 January 2014.
 Requests for other clinical trial data are assessed on a case-by-case basis.